nwoodr94/python-projects/rockets/README.md

-This is a rocketry and propulsion science repository
+This is a repository to host hobby projects involving space science and propulsion